 Feral Cat traps are now available at Ashton Animal Clinic!
 They are available for rent by the public in need of traps!
 There is a form to fill out at Ashton to rent the traps.
 Please call us at (941) 927-2700 with any questions.
 Please note that reservations over 5 cats will still need to be made for Buddy’s Feral Cat Day with Priscilla at (941) 342-1575 even if you are using traps from Ashton.

 How Does the Program Work?

-This FREE program occurs on Monday and Fridays.
-It is for feral and Free Roaming cats ONLY, and you MUST make a reservation in advance by contacting Priscilla Savage at: email@example.com or 941-342-1575.
+This program is for feral and Free Roaming cats ONLY.
 If you have less than 5 cats that you would like to have fixed you can also call Ashton Animal Clinic directly.
 Pls. include name, contact #, and number of cats being trapped.
 If unable to keep reservations, please contact us promptly.

 IMPORTANT: CATS MUST BE TRANSPORTED HUMANELY IN AN ENCLOSED TEMPERATURE CONTROLLED VEHICLE.
 CATS CANNOT BE PLACED IN A TRUNK, OPEN PICKUP TRUCK OR A CAMPER TOP VEHICLE WITHOUT VENTILATION.

 Each cat must arrive in a cat trap; only ONE cat per trap.
 Cats in carriers or cages will not be accepted. * IMPORTANT: If you trap more than one cat in a trap, do not open the trap!
 Bring an extra trap so cats can be separated after surgery.

 Kittens over 3 months of age and weighing over 2 lbs. can be brought to the clinic.

 St. Francis Animal Rescue Venice : 941-492-6200 (reservations needed)